chocolatey/choco-quickstart-scripts/README.md

     > </ul>
     > </details>

-    > :mag::eyes:**FYI**: A `Readme.html` file will now be generated on your desktop.
-In addition, all 3 web portals (CCM, Nexus, and Jenkins) will be opened in your browser.
-The `Readme.html` file contains login information for these portals.
+    > :mag:**FYI**: A `Readme.html` file will now be generated on your desktop.
+This file contains login information for all 3 web portals (CCM, Nexus, and Jenkins).
+This `Readme.html`, along with all 3 web portals, will automatically be opened in your browser.

 ### Step 6: Setting up Endpoints